navahdam/cybersecurity-task-2-/README.md

 ## 📥 Files Included

-* `phishing email.txt`: Simulated phishing email sample
+* `email.txt`: Simulated phishing email sample
 * `README.md`: Summary of findings and tools used
+* An Word DOC about the procedure

 ## 🔍 Key Findings